 My journey began in Delhi, then by car, we drove to Jaipur, the capital of Rajasthan.
 From there a long winding road took us through villages to Ranthambore national park.
 After a relaxing few days, we headed to Agra and the Taj Mahal, followed by Khajuraho.
 We saved the most transformative experience for last; Varanasi, the holiest city in India.

 Indian National Congress symbol.

-The INDog, or the Indian Pariah Dog, possibly the oldest and purest of dog breeds.
-Smart, adaptable and also responsible for a large number of the approx. 20,000 annual rabies deaths in India.
+The INDog, or the Indian Pariah Dog, is possibly the oldest and purest of dog breeds.
+Smart, adaptable, and also responsible for a large number of the approx. 20,000 annual rabies deaths in India.

 On the road from Delhi, smaller villages.

-Jaipur, land of the Rajputs is littered with forts and Havelis (mansions).
+Jaipur, the land of the Rajputs is littered with forts and Havelis (mansions).